niall-m/Udemy/microservices/notes.md

             - very fast, no need to navigate a web of requests
             - data duplication; paying for extra storage (haha), extra db
             - more complicated
+- Cors requests (cross origin request sharing)
+    - common error with microservices
+    - mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served
+    - browser will prevent request unless receiving server provides a specific set of headers
+        - wire up the cors npm package in server as a middleware with `app.use(cors());`
+- API request minimization strategies
+    - react example: get all posts and their associated comments
+    - sync
+        - GET request to posts service, post service requests all comments from comments service, post service assembles and returns
+    - async
+        - posts/comments services emit an event to event bus any time a post/comment is created
+        - query service assembles all posts/comments into an efficient data structure
+            - GET request goes to query service instead of posts
+- Event Bus
+    - several implementations: RabbitMQ, Kafka, NATS
+    - receives events, publishes them to listeners
+    - many different subtle features that make async communication easier or harder